Why is this medication prescribed?

 - tell your doctor if you have ever had an urge to gamble that was difficult to control and if you have or have ever had unexpected daytime sleepiness or a sleep disorder other than restless legs syndrome; high or low blood pressure; a psychotic disorder (mental illness that causes abnormal thinking or perceptions); or heart, liver, or kidney disease.

-- tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
+- tell your doctor if you are pregnant or plan to become pregnant.
 If you become pregnant while taking ropinirole, call your doctor.
+Also tell your doctor if you are breast-feeding.
+Ropinirole may decrease the amount of your breast milk.

 - remember that alcohol can add to the drowsiness caused by this medication.
 Tell your doctor if you regularly drink alcoholic drinks.